Kazmimasooma/Group-1-Disney/README.md

 Revenues derived from franchises, collaborations merchandise sales and Disney Parks are just as important.

 The charts below shows that 'Disney Studios Revenue' from movies is just one part of the equation.
-Revenues generated from the other business groups have exponentially grown over the years and helps Disney diversify its revenue portfolio.
+Revenues generated from the other business groups have exponentially grown over the years and helps Disney diversify its revenues portfolio.
 This in turn creates a longer, more reliable and sustainable revenue model.

 <img width="1115" alt="Disney's Revenue" src="https://user-images.githubusercontent.com/93144225/163092473-01a3892c-6413-4e2e-9df3-3f9543282196.png">